VincentChenSwe/Lottery-Tutorial/PART2.md

 const airnodeProtocol = require("@api3/airnode-protocol");
 ```

 Hardhat deploy scripts should be done through a `module.exports` function to package and export the code for reuse when Hardhat is run.
-We will use the Airnode Protocol package to retrieve the RRP Contract address needed as an argument to deploy our lottery contract.
+We'll use the Airnode Protocol package to retrieve the RRP Contract address needed as an argument to deploy our lottery contract.
 We'll use `hre.getChainId()`, a function included in Hardhat-Deploy, to get the chain ID, which we'd set to 5 in `hardhat.config.js`.

 Finally, we'll deploy the contract using `hre.deployments`.
 We pass in our arguments, a "from" address, and set logging to true.